 TopDev recommends that programmers need to improve their skills and understanding of new technologies such as Cybersecurity, DevOps, AI and Machine Learning, Cloud Computing.
 Besides expertise, soft skills such as development thinking ability, communication, time management, foreign language proficiency are also important factors.

-The platform predicts that salaries for IT workers will be more clearly classified in the coming time due to changes and impacts of the socio-economic situation, as well as based on the hard and soft skills that programmers possess.
+This platform predicts that the salary of IT industry personnel will be more clearly classified in the coming time due to changes and influences of the socio-economic situation, as well as based on the hard and soft skills that programmers possess.

 Telecommunications